What should I do to comply with Brexit regulations?

 - There are no licensing requirements for importing objects of cultural interest into the UK.
 However, if you are importing items from the EU to the UK or another country outside the EU you’ll need to comply with the EU and individual EU countries’ export licensing regimes.
 The licensing authorities in the country of export will be able to advise you on what you need to do.

 - We recommend contacting your courier for any further information.
 It's good to have a shipping provider account manager to help you.
 Having someone to speak to and act as a liaison to help resolve shipping queries if there is a problem can cut down the time you spend chasing shipping queries.
 They’ll know whom to speak to get fast answers and solutions if your goods are lost, damaged or held up in customs.
-We are sorry, but our team isn't able to liaise with shippers on your behalf.
+We are sorry, but our team isn't able to liaise with shippers on your behalf if you are not enrolled in our managed shipping service.

 Expected delays to shipments between the UK and the EU